 You may also be interested in the following articles:

-- Number of connected IoT devices growing 9% to 12.3 billion globally, cellular IoT now surpassing 2 billion
+- State of IoT 2022: Number of connected IoT devices growing 18% to 14.4 billion globally

 Subscribe to our newsletter and follow us on LinkedIn and Twitter to stay up-to-date on the latest trends shaping the IoT markets.
 For complete enterprise IoT coverage with access to all of IoT Analytics’ paid content & reports including dedicated analyst time check out Enterprise subscription.